Multiple Product Support Resources

 |Creation/delivery of workaround prior to GA||50 x-Credits per hour, 25 x-Credit minimum|

 |Report bug (confirmed)||No charge, refund of x-Credits for opening ticket|

 Source Code Repositories

-The Source Code repositories provide Sencha Care subscribers with exclusive access to the latest bug fixes/code changes for the Sencha product(s) included in their support subscription(s).
+The nightly builds provide Sencha Support subscribers with exclusive access to the latest bug fixes/code changes for the Sencha product(s) included in their support subscription(s).
 This often includes changes that are not available to the public.
 Through Source Code you can obtain maintenance releases that are released to support subscribers as complete software builds.
-The Source Code repository is usually updated on a nightly basis.

-Use the Source Code repositories to obtain the most recent code changes, whether bug-fixes or new features.
-Only official releases are available outside Source Code, and those releases are less frequent than changes to Source Code, so if you want access to the absolute latest changes, Source Code is the way to get them.
+Use the Nightly Builds to obtain the most recent code changes, whether bug-fixes or new features.
+Only official releases are available outside of the Nightly Builds, and those releases are less frequent than changes to source code, so if you want access to the absolute latest changes, the Nightly Builds are the way to get them.
 Having early access to code changes can be very beneficial in many cases, including testing of new features in upcoming releases, or for testing changes that fix known issues in a previous public release.